How CRMA Solves Continual Learning — And Why It Actually Matters

 Every approach to continual learning faces the same fundamental challenge: neural networks store knowledge distributed across all their parameters.
 When new training updates those parameters, old knowledge gets overwritten.
 The technical term is catastrophic forgetting, and it is not a minor inconvenience — it is a structural property of how gradient-based learning works.

 Standard fine-tuning methods, including LoRA and its variants, were designed for single-task adaptation.
 Train once, deploy, done.
 They work beautifully for that use case.
 But the moment you need to train sequentially — first medical data, then legal data, then financial data — these methods fall apart.
 Each new training domain overwrites the previous one.
-At the 7B parameter scale, standard LoRA shows +351% forgetting on the first domain after sequential training.
+On our 3-seed Mistral-7B 5-domain benchmark, naive sequential LoRA shows +42.96% ± 5.5 forgetting on prior-task holdout loss (per-seed range +38.1% to +49.0%).
 The model does not just lose some medical knowledge when learning law.
 It becomes worse at medicine than a model that was never trained on medical data at all.

 This is not an edge case.
 This is the default behavior of every standard fine-tuning approach.
 And it is the reason most production AI systems cannot learn continuously.